grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

 ## Learning Markdown:

 There are several great resources available for learning everything you need to know about getting started with Markdown.
-A couple of my favorites include this free tutorial, [**located here**](https://www.markdowntutorial.com/lesson/1/) and the text, *The Markdown Guide* available on [**Amazon**](https://www.amazon.com/Markdown-Guide-Matt-Cone-ebook/dp/B07G7JB641/ref=sr_1_1?crid=V3PPDG97Z61J&keywords=markdown+guide&qid=1678321060&sprefix=markdown+guid%2Caps%2C183&sr=8-1).
+A couple of my favorites include this free tutorial, [**located here**](https://www.markdowntutorial.com/lesson/1/), and the text, *The Markdown Guide* available on [**Amazon**](https://www.amazon.com/Markdown-Guide-Matt-Cone-ebook/dp/B07G7JB641/ref=sr_1_1?crid=V3PPDG97Z61J&keywords=markdown+guide&qid=1678321060&sprefix=markdown+guid%2Caps%2C183&sr=8-1).

 But I'd to spend a little bit of time demonstrating some lesser known syntax and functional capabilities.

 ### Linking to sections within a document:
 Of course, both of the above resources will go into great detail concerning hyperlinks, including inline and reference options.

-However, what navigation links for text sections within a Markdown file?
+However, what about navigation links for text sections within a Markdown file?

 Markdown has us covered.
 Take a look at this quick code snippet: